mdsteiner/EFAtools/paper/paper.md

 - name: Silvia Grieder
   orcid: 0000-0002-0118-7722
   affiliation: 2
+bibliography: paper.bib
 affiliations:
 - name: Center for Cognitive and Decision Sciences, Department of Psychology, University of Basel, Switzerland
   index: 1
 - name: Division of Developmental and Personality Psychology, Department of Psychology, University of Basel, Switzerland
   index: 2
-date: 19 July 2020
-bibliography: paper.bib
 ---

 # Summary